LREGS/DsAlgos/Boot.dev/docker/docker.md

 # Storage

 many docker containers are stateless.
-When you create a new continare from the same image it wont store any information from before, when you restart the docker/getting-started container for example you're starting from scratch.
+When you create a new continare from the same image it wont store any information from before, when you restart the docker/getting-started container for example you're starting from scratch. :

 Although, there is a way to manage persistent state through the use of storage volumes.
 This is a little bit similar to how a memory card worked in an old playstation.

+docker run -d -e NODE_ENV=development -e url=http://localhost:3001 -p 3001:2368 -v ghost-vol:/var/lib/ghost/content ghost

+-e NODE_ENV - tells docker to run this is development mode and not production mode

+url=x

+This tells docker we want it to be accessible at the given url on our local machine

+-p does some port forwarding between the container and our host machine

+the last section mounts the ghost volume which is basically a storage layer for said docker image, as otherwise nothing would be stored